Nyanotrasen/Nyanotrasen/README.md

 This is a fork of Space Station 14.
-Any issues not specific to Arcadia should be directed here: https://github.com/space-wizards/space-station-14
+Any issues not specific to Nyanotrasen RP should be directed here: https://github.com/space-wizards/space-station-14

 ## Links